RodBarnes/ts_tools/README.md

 # ts_tools
 A collection of `bash` scripts that emulate TimeShift backups on headless systems.

-It requires `rsync` be installed.
+This requires `rsync` be installed as well as expecting the `display` and `device` libraries (found in the [tools](https://github.com/RodBarnes/tools) repository) be accessible; e.g., in `/usr/local/lib`.

 These are written for bash on debian-based distros.
 They may work as is or should be easily modified to work on other distros.